BZoennchen/supercollider-book/_sources/chapters/preamble/lost-futures.md

 >What, if some day or night a demon were to steal after you into your loneliest loneliness and say to you: 'This life as you now live it and have lived it, you will have to live once more and innumerable times more' [...]
 Would you not throw yourself down and gnash your teeth and curse the demon who spoke thus?
 Or have you once experienced a tremendous moment when you would have answered him: 'You are a god and never have I heard anything more divine. -- Nietzsche

-In its formative stage around 1990 -- at a time of postmodern culture and when Fukuyama declared the end of history -- *ghost of cyberculture* alluded to an innovative utopia characterized by extensive collaboration and collective expression, with ideas, knowledge, and power evenly distributed across a decentralized web; the internet was perceived as a gift to humanity.
+In its formative stage around 1990 -- at a time of postmodern culture and when Fukuyama declared the end of history -- *ghosts of cyberculture* alluded to an innovative utopia characterized by extensive collaboration and collective expression, with ideas, knowledge, and power evenly distributed across a decentralized web; the internet was perceived as a gift to humanity.
 However, the catalyst for its creation — the destructive potential of a nuclear Armageddon — foreshadowed its subsequent instrumentalization.

 In the 1960s, computational power was centralized in large mainframe computers, the capabilities of which became a critical factor in the arms race between the U.S. and the Soviet Union.
 To optimize these resources, it was crucial to share them across a network.